t-autood/t-autood/README.md

 5. File model_s23283215.pkl is the pretrained LGBM meta learner, file top_pipeline_names.csv includes names of selected pipelines stored in "pipelines" sub-folder.
 These names are used by benchmark.py to select columns in data set files, preparing for meta learner's prediction.
 6. To run the meta learner on pre-scored benchmark data sets in "benchmark_datasets" sub-folder: python benchmark.py
 7. To score a new data set cardio_odds.csv with the pretraind meta learner: python score_new_dataset.py  .
 This script uses 20 pipelines to fit and score the raw data set, converting it to the new representation consumed by the meta learner for detecting outliers in cardio_odds.csv data set.

+## Pipelines and Datasets used to train our meta learner
+The 400 pipelines and 500 datasets we used to train T-AutoOD meta learner can be found in the "train" folder.
+Read the README in "train" folder for more information.